Valentinian dynasty: Petronius, Palladius and Eudocia: The sack of Rome and captivity in Africa (455)

-Shadow emperors: Avitus to Anthemius & Escape to Constantinople (455–472)
+Shadow emperors: Avitus to Anthemius and escape to Constantinople (455–472)

 On Petronius' death, his magister militum praesentalis (Master of Soldiers in the Presence) Avitus, then in Gallia seeking the loyalty of the Visgoths, was proclaimed augustus in Arles on or about 10 July, traveling to Rome in September.
 His attempts to improve Roman control in Gallia, by giving more influence to Gallo-Romans was not popular and by 456 was faced by open revolt and was deposed by his magister militum, Ricimer at the Battle of Placentia (Piacenza) in October.
 After a brief interregnum, Majorian, the comes domesticorum (Count of the Domestics) was acclaimed in December in Ravenna, this time with eastern acquiescence.
 Majorian had some success in stabilising the western empire but in turn was also deposed by Ricimer in 461, installing Severus III in his stead.
 By the time of Severus's death, Ricimer was working closely with the east, this time installing Anthemius, who had married Marcia Euphemia, daughter of Marcian, the eastern emperor.
 Anthemius was also related to Ricimer, through his daughter Alypia who had married the latter.
 At this time, the empire was becoming increasingly irrelevant, existing more in name than in reality, while groups such as the Franks were becoming increasingly important.
 Meanwhile, Marcian had unsuccessfully tried to get Gaiseric to let the imperial family come to Constantinople, and contemplated military intervention in 456.
 Geiseric however did negotiate their return with Marcian's successor, Leo I, Olybrius having travelled to Cartago.
 Eudocia, remained with her husband and son, Hilderic a later Vandal king, in Africa, but Licinia and Placidia joined the eastern court.